-The idea behind a review guide is to give Journalists enough information to help them get started with your app as quick as possible, in some ways it’s just like a getting started guide specifically tailored for Journalists.
+The idea behind a review guide is to give Journalists enough information to help them get started with your app as quickly as possible, in some ways, it’s just like a getting started guide specifically tailored for Journalists.

 I’d recommend using Apple’s Pages app to put together a .pdf outlining how your app works, along with an in-depth look at the full feature set.
 You should include all the other relevant information too; pricing, system requirements, release information, FAQs, links, and your contact details.

 Even if your app is basic and you feel you don’t need a review guide, I’d still urge you to put something together that highlights the less obvious features.
 You should use it as another chance to sell the benefits of your app.